 In most cases, a GP will choose an antibiotic based on the most likely cause of the infection.
 So, if you have an earache, and antibiotics are necessary, the doctor will choose the antibiotic that best combats the kind of bacteria linked to ear infections.
 A small number of bacteria cause about 90% of pneumonias, so if you are diagnosed with pneumonia, the doctor will choose an antibiotic that will kill those bacteria.

 In some cases, your GP may use laboratory tests to make an antibiotic choice.
 Samples of mucus can be used to identify bacteria under the microscope and may help narrow down which species of bacteria is causing infection.
 Cultures may also be obtained for lab tests to identify the type of bacteria.

 The number of doses and common side effects are also taken into account when choosing an antibiotic.
 Patterns of infection in your community may also be factored in.
 Some antibiotics are unsuitable for people with certain conditions, or for women who are pregnant or breastfeeding.

 How are antibiotics taken?

 Antibiotics come in various forms:

 - Oral: tablets and capsules or a liquid that you drink

 - Topical: creams, lotions, sprays or drops

-- Injections: injection by needle, or an infusion through a drip, directly into the blood or a muscle
+- Injections: injection by needle into the muscle, or an infusion through a drip directly into the blood

 It is very important to take antibiotics correctly.
 Check the label to see the correct dose to take and how often.
 Ask your pharmacist if you have any questions.